Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 ## Intall environment

 Jean is running a Windows 10 machine(through VMWare) with Sim4LifeLight 5.2.1.1375 installed.
-The lab server based full version is available later, when more complex models are used.
+The lab server based full version is available later when more complex models are used.

 ## Model Description
 For the feasibility test the following model will be used: